em1e/java_practice/README.md

 | cp SOURCE TARGET	| Copy SOURCE to TARGET | `cp new_folder/instructions.txt another_folder/.` |
 | rm TARGET	| remove TARGET | `rm new_folder/instructions.txt` |

-If you wish to practice terminal commands, then start with exercises in `subjects/terminal.md` and `subjects/github.md`.
+If you wish to practice terminal commands, then start with exercises in `subjects/dev-setup.md` and `subjects/github.md`.
 Remember that google is your best friend, if unsure then ask anotehr QA member.

 </details><details>

-<summary>What if I don't know java?</summary>
+<summary>What if I don't know java? or any coding?</summary>

+## Unsure if you're good enough to start coding in java?

+There really isn't any requirements to learning how to code.
+It's just a bit of problem solving and logical thinking.

-For you to do these exercises try to get familiar with the syntax first, or refer back to any of the free resources online.
+Before you start the java exorcises it would be good to be familiar with the syntax first, or to refer back to any of the free resources online while working on them.
 There are ones like (w3schools)[https://www.w3schools.com/java/], (execism)[https://exercism.org/tracks/java], (codeacademy)[https://www.codecademy.com/catalog/language/java], (javatpoint)[https://www.javatpoint.com/java-tutorial], and so many more you could use.

-Ofc ask for help if you need it, but google is also a friend that knows a lot.

 </details>